WeiQiPro/Board-Overlay/README.md

   - Twitch and YouTube chat support via input or URL param.
   - Chat panel auto-connects if a channel is provided.
   - Each user gets a colored Go stone icon.
+  - Paste any chat embed URL in the Chat URL field; it will appear in the chat panel.
+  - The chat panel is now a simple iframe for any custom chat system.
 - **OBS/Commentator Panel:**
   - Dedicated OBS iframe in the SidePanel for remote commentator control, camera, and screen sharing.
   - Fixed width and adjustable height for the OBS panel; chat shrinks as needed.